cylc/cylc-flow/doc/src/running-suites.rst

 ^^^^^^^^^^^^^^^^^^

-Cylc can be configured to re-invoke task messaging commands on the suite host via non-interactive ssh (from job host to suite host).
+Cylc can be configured to re-invoke task messaging commands on the suite host via non-interactive SSH (from job host to suite host).
-Then a local HTTPS connection is made to the suite server program.
+Then a local TCP connection is made to the suite server program.

 (User-invoked client commands
 can do the same thing with the ``--use-ssh`` command option).

-This is less efficient than direct HTTPS messaging, but it may be useful at sites where the HTTPS ports are blocked but non-interactive ssh is allowed.
+This is less efficient than direct TCP messaging, but it may be useful at sites where the TCP ports are blocked but non-interactive SSH is allowed.

 .. _Polling To Track Job Status: